Fondus/PI-OpenAPI/README.md

 - Export module.
 - Transformations module.

+## PI-OpenAPI Export Module

+The FondUS Java implements of the custom exports modules.

+It's support the export type is show as below:

+- PiJSON TimeSeries (Non-ensemble)

 ## PI-OpenAPI Transformations Module

-The FondUS Java implements of the custome transformations modules.
+The FondUS Java implements of the custom transformations modules.
 Adding a custom transformation involves several steps which will be explained in detail in the upcoming section:

 1. writing the code for the custom transformation.